 A “wireless routerWikipedia: A wireless router or Wi-Fi router is a device that performs the functions of a router and also includes the functions of a wireless access point.
 It is used to provide access to the Internet or a priv...” is actually quite a complex device.
 It comprises of a routerWikipedia: A router[a] is a computer and networking device that forwards data packets between computer networks, including internetworks such as the global Internet.[2][3][4] , a network switchWikipedia: A network switch (also called switching hub, bridging hub, Ethernet switch, and, by the IEEE, MAC bridge[1]) is networking hardware that connects devices on a computer network by using packet switchin... and a Wireless Access PointWikipedia: In computer networking, a wireless access point (WAP) (also just access point (AP)) is a networking hardware device that allows other Wi-Fi devices to connect to a wired network or wireless network.
 A....
-A router is a bridge between two networks – typically the Internet and a Local Area NetworkWikipedia: A local area network (LAN) is a computer network that interconnects computers within a limited area such as a residence, school, laboratory, university campus or office building.[1]
-By contrast, a wid....
+A router is a bridge between two networks – typically the Internet and a Local Area NetworkWikipedia: A local area network (LAN) is a computer network that interconnects computers within a single physical location.
+It is the most common type of computer network, used in homes and buildings including o....
 A switch (in its simplest form) connects many devices on the same network – typically a Local Area Network.
 A Wireless Access Point (WAP) provides a point of connectivity for wireless devices onto a network – typically a Local Area Network.
 A WAP can be thought of a little bit like a wireless switch in such that it connects many wireless devices on the same network.

 I have a tonne of wireless routers knocking around.
-Most of these are Netgear WGR614 (v9) routers which I acquired whilst I was a student, forced to suffer the pain of being a Virgin MediaWikipedia: Virgin Media Limited is a telecommunications company from Britain, founded in 2007, which provides telephone, television and internet services in the United Kingdom.
-Its headquarters are at Green Park... customer.
+Most of these are Netgear WGR614 (v9) routers which I acquired whilst I was a student, forced to suffer the pain of being a Virgin MediaWikipedia: Virgin Media Limited/Virgin Media O2 Limited is a telecommunications company from Britain, founded in 2007, which provides telephone, television and internet services in the United Kingdom.
+Its headqu... customer.
 There’s 2 ways to use a wireless router as an access point.
 The right way and the easy way.
 I shall cover each of these below.

 Edit: For both methods you will likely want to disable DHCP on the router via its web control panel – Thanks to @Duffy177 for pointing this out.